I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 08:45 – 09:45

-Questions and discussion Chair: G. Icaza (U of Talca, Chile) (15 min)
+Preguntas y Discusión Chair: G. Icaza (U de Talca, Chile) (15 min)

 10:30 – 11:30 CONCLUSIONS OF THE CONFERENCE.
-Common elements, differences and collaboration of the cohorts represented areas in the meeting.
+Common elements, differences and areas of collaboration of the cohorts represented in the meeting.
 Claudia Bambs, Sandra Cortés, Vanessa Van De Wyngard.

 Chairs: Mariachiara Di Cesare (UK), Constanza Camargo (NCI, USA)

-11:45 – 12:45 Draft agreement for a Latin American cohort Consortium.
-Planning II find VERSES.
+11:45 – 12:45 Draft agreement for a Latin American consortium of Cohorts.
+Planning II Meeting COPLAS.

-Vilma Irazola, Bernardo Horta, Ruy López-Ridaura, Jaime Miranda, Maria Paula curing, Camila Corvalan, Fernando wool, Patricia Bustos, Catterina Ferreccio, Rolando Herrero, Gloria I Sanchez
+Vilma Irazola, Bernardo Horta, Ruy López-Ridaura, Jaime Miranda, María Paula Curado, Camila Corvalán, Fernando Lanas, Patricia Bustos, Catterina Ferreccio, Rolando Herrero, Gloria I Sánchez

 13:30 – 14:30 FAREWELL COCKTAIL